 (38.)
 Life: 100 Photographs that Changed the World (New York: Life Books, 2003).

 (39.)
-Phillip E. Hammond et al., “Forum: American Civil Religion Revisited,” Religion and American Culture 4.1 (1994): 5.
+Phillip E. Hammond et al., “Forum: American Civil Religion Revisited,” Religion and American Culture 4, no. 1 (1994): 5.
 See also, Arthur Remillard, Southern Civil Religions: Imagining the Good Society in the Post-Reconstruction Era (Athens: University of Georgia Press, 2011).